 While drawing on our experience responding to disease outbreaks such as Ebola, we are active on the ground and scaling up our prevention and response work across Africa to encourage hope, empower communities and change children’s lives even in the midst of a global pandemic.

-Hunger Crisis: More than 41 million people a step away from starvation
+Hunger Crisis: Dire situation for more than 41 million people

 A deadly mix of conflict, climate change and the economic fallout of COVID-19 are driving ever worsening hunger for millions of children and their families.
-In some hunger hotspots, children are literally living under famine conditions.
-Girls and boys are not just starving but are being starved to death.
+In some hunger hotspots, children are facing catastrophic conditions.

-If we stand by and do nothing, children will not just starve but they will also be forced to make terrible survival choices that will put them in harm’s way and leave lasting consequences.
+If we stand by and do nothing, children may be forced to make terrible survival choices that will put them in harm’s way and leave lasting consequences.